Brian Brett

-Brian Brett (born 28 April 1950) is a Canadian poet, journalist, editor and novelist.
-He has been writing and publishing since the late 1960s, and he has worked as an editor for several publishing firms, including the Governor-General's Award-winning Blackfish Press.
-He has also written a three-part memoir of his life in British Columbia.
+Brian Brett (April 28, 1950 – January 17, 2024) was a Canadian poet, journalist, editor and novelist.
+Brett wrote and published extensively, starting in the late 1960s, and he worked as an editor for several publishing firms, including the Governor-General's Award-winning Blackfish Press.
+He also wrote a three-part memoir of his life in British Columbia.

 Early life

-Brett was born in British Columbia.
+Brian Brett was born in British Columbia.
 He grew up with a rare endocrine disorder, Kallmann syndrome, which prevented his body from entering puberty; he later wrote a memoir about the effect this has had on his life.

 Brett attended Simon Fraser University between 1969 and 1974, studying literature.

 Career

 Brett began writing in the 1960s.
 In the early 1970s, he worked as a freelance journalist and critic for The Globe and Mail, the Toronto Star, the Vancouver Sun, The New Reader, Books in Canada, and the Victoria Times-Colonist.
 He was a poetry critic and columnist for Vancouver's The Province.
 He also wrote articles for many other newspapers in Canada, and his essays appeared in many magazines.
 For ten years he wrote a monthly newspaper column called CultureWatch for the Yukon News.

 Brett inaugurated the B.C.
 Poetry-in-the-Schools program, which for several years introduced students to world poetry.
 He has presented many writing workshops across Canada.

-He has been a member of P.E.N.
+Brett was a member of P.E.N.
 International and the Federation of BC Writers, and the Writers' Union of Canada.
 He embarked on a national reading tour organized by the League of Canadian Poets, of which he was also a member.

-Brett has given reading of his work on CBC Radio as well at universities, Harbourfront, Vancouver International Writers Festival, Saltwater Festival, Sechelt Writers' Festival, Wordfest: Banff Calgary International Writers Festival, the Winnipeg International Writers Festival, National Book Festival, and the Canada Council.
+Brett gave readings of his work on CBC Radio as well at universities, Harbourfront, Vancouver International Writers Festival, Saltwater Festival, Sechelt Writers' Festival, Wordfest: Banff Calgary International Writers Festival, the Winnipeg International Writers Festival, National Book Festival, and the Canada Council.

 In May 2005, Brett became chair of the Writers' Union of Canada.

 In 2004 Brett published a book, Uproar's Your Only Music, about his struggles with Kallmann syndrome.

 In November 2009, Brett won Canada's Writers' Trust Non-Fiction Prize for Trauma Farm: A Rebel History of Rural Life.
 The book describes a typical day in the life of his farm, with insight into the natural history of farming.

 In 2016, the Writers' Trust of Canada awarded Brett the Matt Cohen Lifetime Award to honour his body of work.

-Personal
+Personal life and death

-Brett lives on his farm on Salt Spring Island, British Columbia.
-He takes testosterone to mitigate the effects of Kallmann syndrome, which include pain and osteoperosis.
+Brett lived on his farm on Salt Spring Island, British Columbia.
+He took testosterone to mitigate the effects of Kallmann syndrome, which included pain and osteoporosis.
+Brett died on January 17, 2024, at the age of 73.